Food truck: Ireland

-In response to this popularity the Local Authorities have issued a series of special regulations to incorporate them to legal schemes that would help to order this commerce form. as new food truck business model emerged, some local bodybuilders begin to make food trucks from new vehicles from major car-makers.

 United Kingdom

 With the advent of motorised transport during World War II, food trucks came into common use.
 Mobile canteens were used in almost all theatres of war to boost morale and provide food as a result of the successful tea lady experiment.

-Food trucks today are sometimes known as snack vans or burger vans, and can be found on nearly all major trunk roads at the side of the road or in areas that have a large pedestrian population, such as at village fetes or town centers.
-These vans can specialise in myriad different food types, such as donuts, hamburgers, chili and chips, as well as ethnic food.
-Some people prefer to stop at snack vans when travelling, due to the low price, rather than stop at a motorway service station where prices can be extremely high.
+Food trucks today are sometimes known as snack vans or burger vans.
+They can be found on many major trunk roads at the side of the road or in areas that have a large pedestrian population, such as town centres and events such as village fêtes.
+These vans can specialise in many different food types, such as doughnuts, hamburgers, chili and chips, as well as ethnic food.
+Some people prefer to stop at snack vans when travelling, due to the low price, rather than stopping at a motorway service station where prices can be extremely high.

 With the British street food industry growing 20% year-on-year, the increase in popularity of having a mobile food van at events has been substantial.